-Check Out This Hip Boca Street Wear Brand - Boca News
+Check Out This Hip Boca Street Wear Brand

 Their initial goal of selling a single shirt each week was soon a thing of the past.
 People resonated with New Lyfe’s message and designs.
 Soon, they were running out of stock!

-So, just what’s New Lyfe about?
-It’s about having a unique sense of identity without promoting destructive behaviors and living a clean, proud lifestyle.
+So, just what is New Lyfe about?
+It’s about having a unique sense of identity without promoting destructive behaviors- it’s all about living a clean, proud lifestyle.
 It’s about finding what makes YOU happy and dressing the part.
 Their shirts are for people who want to wear something one-of-a-kind without the “better than thou” attitude of most street wear lines.

 In fact, while most street wear brands are exclusive clubs, New Lyfe does things a little different.
 Where it’s hard to get in touch with the owners of other companies, Tim and Josh are easy to reach.
 They stand in front of their brand, welcoming everyone in!